Waseem-Jutt/OXO-Font-Copier/README.md

 # OXO-Font-Copier
-Copy font from multiple directory and move into one specific direcory
+Copy font from multiple directories and move into one specific directory